kedjames/crashsearch-triage/README.md

-# crashSearch
+# CrashSearch
-CrashSearch uses the symptoms of a crash available in a bug report to create a fingerprint that it uses to search for bugs with similar behaviors, and leverages sequen- tial pattern mining to effectively showcase relationships among duplicate bugs.
+We designed CrashSearch for the specific purpose of efficiently mapping a reported bug to related known bugs within a bug datastore, including both exact and inexact duplicates.
+CrashSearch uses the symptoms of a crash to create a fingerprint that it uses to search for bugs with similar behaviors, and leverages sequential pattern mining to effectively showcase relationships among duplicate bugs.